Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-1-sign-in/README.md

 ## We'd love your feedback!

 Were we successful in addressing your learning objective?
-[Do consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUNDVHTkg2VVhWMTNYUTZEM05YS1hSN01EOSQlQCN0PWcu).
+Consider taking a moment to [share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUNDVHTkg2VVhWMTNYUTZEM05YS1hSN01EOSQlQCN0PWcu).

 ## About the code